lookatitude/beluga/planning/tasks/2-workflow-orchestration.md

     - A design document (e.g., `communication_protocol.md`) detailing chosen protocols, message schema, and error recovery strategies.
   - **Acceptance Criteria:**
     - The document is reviewed and approved by the architecture team, ensuring it meets requirements for scalability and reliability.
+- **Status:** Completed.
+The `communication_protocol.md` file outlines the chosen protocols, message schema, and error recovery strategies, and has been reviewed.

 ### Task 2: Develop Inter-Agent Messaging System
 - **Action Items:**